General Surgery (band)

 General Surgery is a Swedish goregrind group and one of the earliest Carcass clones.
-Their 1991 debut Necrology was released by Relapse Records and was General Surgery's only material released until 2001, when the group recorded one track for the Carcass tribute album, Requiems of Revulsion.
-However, in 2003, General Surgery reformed and released a split album with The County Medical Examiners and have since released a collection of demos, two split 7-inches, a 2005 demo, a split album with Butcher ABC, and two full-length albums.
+Relapse Records released their 1991 debut Necrology.
+It was General Surgery's only material released until 2001, when the group recorded one track for the Carcass tribute album Requiems of Revulsion.
+General Surgery reformed in 2003 and released a split album with The County Medical Examiners.
+They have since released a collection of demos, two split 7-inches, a 2005 demo, a split album with Butcher ABC, and two full-length albums.

+Vice stated that the band were underrated.